ilmutv/demowiki/README.md

 This wiki was created to explore how GitHub's Wiki's actually work!

 To create a new directory in a repository click “create a new file.”
-Type your new directories name in the area where you would write the file name.
+Type your new directories name in the area followed by a "/" followed by a file name.
-Importantly, at the end of the file name type a “/” to initilize this file as a directory.